 Frank G. Burke Fellowship Fund

 Established in August 1995 by History Associates, Inc. to commemorate Dr. Frank G. Burke, former Executive Director of the National Historical Publications and Records Commission, Acting Archivist of the United States from 1985-1987 and Professor Emeritus of the College of Information Studies at the University of Maryland.
 Income from this fund shall be used to support fellowship awards, made in the name of Dr. Burke, for students enrolled in the History and Library Science (HiLS) program in the College of Information Studies.

 Helen A. Tegnell Memorial Scholarship Fund in Library & Information Studies

 Established in December 1982 by a donation from Col. and Mrs. Russell M. Tegnell in memory of their daughter, Helen A. Tegnell.
 The spendable income shall be used to provide financial assistance to worthy students enrolled in the MLS or PhD programs in the College of Information Studies.

 iSchool Alumni Chapter Scholarship Fund

-Established in 1998 by the College of Information Studies Alumni Chapter, the spendable income shall be used to provide financial assistance to students with demonstrated financial need who are currently enrolled in a graduate degree program at the iSchool.
+Established by the iSchool Alumni Chapter, the spendable income shall be used to provide financial assistance to students with demonstrated financial need who are currently enrolled in a graduate degree program at the iSchool.

 LSSI Scholarship Endowment